ortus-docs/coldbox-docs/intro/linking-events-together.md

 This code will generate a link to the `main.index` event in a search engine safe manner and in SSL detection mode.
 Go execute the event: `http://localhost:{port}/virtual/hello` and click on the generating URL, you will now be navigating to the default event `/main/index`.

 > **Tip** You can visit our API Docs for further information about the `event` object and the `buildLink` method: http://apidocs.ortussolutions.com/coldbox/current/index.html?coldbox/system/web/context/RequestContext.html.
 For extra credit try to use more of the `buildLink` arguments.

+## URL Structure

+ColdBox allows you to manipulate the incoming URL so you can create robust URL strategies especially for RESTFul services.
+This is all done by convention and you can configure it via the file `config/routes.cfm` for more granular control.